K-16/k16-omsk.ru/README.md

-This is old version of K16 site.
-I did not using php and scss/less here.
-Developing are stopping.
+This id new version of K16 site.
+With php and scss/less.